No1anony/K-Link/readme.md

 # Dataset

-We use three datasets to evaluate our method, including C-MAPSS, UCI-HAR, and ISRUC-S3.
+We use three datasets to evaluate our method, including C-MAPSS, UCI-HAR, and ISRUC-S3 (Data cannot be uploaded due to data size problem, but we provide the below link for download).

 ## C-MAPSS